usmanziak/ENSF_409FinalProject/README.md

 ### Front-End:

+>
+>
+>

 ### Cheapest Combination Algorithm:

 **CheapestCombination.java**

-Represents a single combination class that is then implemented by the main `CalculateCombinations.java` program to populate winning combinations!
+> Represents a single combination class that is then implemented by the main `CalculateCombinations.java` program
+> to populate winning combinations!

 **CalculateCombinations.java**

+>`ArrayList<CheapestCombination> allCombinations` stores all combinations that satisfy the order item and quantity.
+>However, this list then gets passed into `method bestCombination()` to return a single best combination!
+>
+>To actually find the `ArrayList allCombinations`, we use a recursive search algorithm `method bestLampCombination(){` and a driver `method findLampCombinations(){` that searches for all possible combinations and adds fullfilled combinations to the `ArrayList allCombinations` array!
+>

 ### Back-End:

+>
+>
+>